 The Company has no history of revenues from its operating activities.
 The Company is not in commercial production on any of its mineral properties and accordingly does not generate cash from operations.
-During the year ended December 31, 2022, the Company had negative cash flow from operating activities, and the Company anticipates it will have negative cash flow from operating activities in future periods.
-The Company has not incurred any capital expenditures and has no commitments to incur any capital expenditures to date.
+During the year ended December 31, 2023, the Company had negative cash flow from operating activities, and the Company anticipates it will have negative cash flow from operating activities in future periods.

 The Company has, in the past, financed its activities by raising capital through equity issuances.
-Until Talisker can generate a positive cash flow position, to finance its exploration programs, the Company will remain reliant on the equity markets for raising capital, in addition to adjusting spending, disposing of assets and obtaining other non-equity sources of financing.
+Until Talisker can generate a positive cash flow position, to finance its exploration programs, the Company will remain reliant on the equity markets for raising capital, in addition to adjusting spending, disposing of assets and obtaining other nonequity sources of financing.